Today, we will answer the question – when is hacking illegal and legal?

 When Is Hacking Legal?

-Legal hacking is where the hacker is granted permission to hack into a system or network.
+Legal hacking refers to a situation where a hacker is granted permission to access a system or network.
 This type of hacking is also known as Ethical Hacking.

-Since we live in a technological era, it has become easier for radical organizations to finance hackers to infiltrate security systems.
-This has resulted in a steady rise in cybercrime.
+In a technological era, it has become easier for radical organizations to finance hackers to infiltrate security systems.
+This has led to a steady increase in cybercrime.

-It has become imperative now more than ever for companies and governments to legally hack into their operations to discover and fix vulnerabilities and prevent malicious and unlawful hacking from keeping the classified information safe.
-This type of hacking is done by either The White Hat Hackers or The Grey Hat Hackers.
+It has become imperative, now more than ever, for companies and governments to legally hack into their operations to discover and fix vulnerabilities and prevent malicious and unlawful hacking from compromising the safety of classified information.
+This type of hacking is typically performed by either White Hat Hackers or Grey Hat Hackers.

-The Grey Hat Hackers are those hackers who are like Black Hat hackers but do not hack to cause any damage to any organization or people’s personal information or data.
-They are hired by companies or organizations to hack into their computer system and notify the administration if their order has any vulnerabilities.
+The Grey Hat Hackers are those hackers who are like Black Hat hackers, but do not hack to cause any damage to any organization or people’s personal information or data.
+Companies or organizations hire them to hack into their computer systems and notify the administration if any vulnerabilities are found.
 This is done so that these organizations can further secure their networks.

-Software companies make use of such hackers and hacking processes.
+Software companies utilize such hackers and hacking processes.

 There are many types of ethical hacking.
 A few of them are